siddick/siddick.com/content/hello-world.md

 created_at: 12 May 2013
 tags: test, code
 ---
-Just an hello world program
+Just a hello world program

 ~~~ ruby
 def hello